-It can be frustrating when you take a photo of a precious moment, only to realize it’s ruined by a stranger looming in the background.
-While you could forget you ever captured the image — and risk losing the memory forever — you could also crop the stranger out of the frame.
-Luckily, there are tons of photo-editing applications available for both desktop and mobile platforms, all of which will allow you to crop a photo with ease.
+It can be frustrating when you take a photo of a precious moment only to realize it’s been ruined by a stranger looming in the background.
+While you can forget you ever captured the image — and risk losing the memory forever — you can also crop the stranger out of the frame.
+Luckily, there are tons of photo editing applications available for both desktop and mobile platforms, all of which will allow you to crop a photo with ease.
 Below, we’ve put together a comprehensive guide on how to crop a photo, whether you prefer Windows, MacOS, or mobile platforms.

 How to crop a photo using Paint (Windows)

 Microsoft Paint isn’t exactly the most robust piece of image editing software.
 Even the new version in the Windows 10 Creators Update, which packs plenty of useful features, leaves much to be desired.

 Still, the software has come pre-installed on all Windows machines since the company released Windows 1.0 in 1985.
 It’s not laden with advanced tools or impressive capabilities, but it does provide a proficient cropping tool for making simple edits.

 Step 1: Open the Paint application and use File > Open to open the image you want to edit.
 While viewing the image within the Home tab, click the Select button and drag the tool to encompass the portion of the image you wish to crop.

 Step 2: Once you’re satisfied with your selection, click the Crop button directly right of Select.